 means to trace feminisms’ genealogies through its

-Rosie Eveleigh, Emma Hedditch & Henriette Heise, Alex
+Hedditch & Henriette Heise, Alex Martinis Roe, Carole

-In The Choreography of Labour, a project developed at the
+In The Choreography of Labour, Romana Schmalisch has

 examined different historical and contemporary strategies of

-efficiency and education that are centred around the body: on
+efficiency and education that are centred around the body.

-travelling popular cinema, which serves as a mediating
+the Mobile Cinema which serves as a mediating device to talk

 Archive Kabinett’s front window.
 Photo by Leonardo Calvi